espocrm/documentation/docs/administration/bpm-events.md

 Can be used to start processes and event sub-processes.

-When it is used to start a process, only *object signals* can be used.
+When it's used to start a process, only *object signals* can be used.

-When it is used to start an event sub-process, it's possible to use placeholders in a signal name.
+When it's used to start an event sub-process, it's possible to use placeholders in a signal name.
 Example: `test.{$id}`, {$id} will be replaced with the ID of the target record.

 !!! note